-1: Identify issues Review existing policies and identify current gaps in policies.
-2: Collect evidence Research that will inform the Local Plan.
-3: Consult The Authority will inform stakeholders and the public that the Local Plan is being (Issues and Options) produced and ask for views on what the plan should cover.
+Review existing policies and identify current gaps in policies.
+Research that will inform the Local Plan.
+The Authority will inform stakeholders and the public that the Local Plan is being produced and ask for views on what the plan should cover.
 Minimum of 6 week consultation period.
-(Regulation 18) 4: Prepare Draft Plan The evidence and comments received help produce a draft Local Plan.
-5: Consult The Authority will consult with stakeholders and the public on the draft Local Plan (Preferred Options) for a minimum of 6 weeks.
-6: Improve Plan The Authority will take on board comments received and any further evidence as they improve the Local Plan.
-7: Publish Plan The plan is available for stakeholders and the public to comment on for a (Publication) minimum of 6 weeks.
-(Regulation 19) 8: Submit The Authority will assess the comments received.
+(Regulation 18) The evidence and comments received help produce a draft Local Plan.
+The Authority will consult with stakeholders and the public on the draft Local Plan for a minimum of 6 weeks.
+The Authority will take on board comments received and any further evidence as they improve the Local Plan.
+The plan is available for stakeholders and the public to comment on for a minimum of 6 weeks.
+(Regulation 19) The Authority will assess the comments received.
 If it considers that the Local Plan is sound, it can submit the Plan to the Planning Inspectorate.
 Regulation 22.
 If the Authority wishes to improve the plan, then stages 6 and 7 are repeated.
-9: Examine The Plan is examined by an independent Planning Inspector.
+The Plan is examined by an independent Planning Inspector.
 There may be Public Hearings.
-(Regulation 24) 10: Adopt If the independent Planning Inspector finds the Local Plan sound, the Plan can be adopted by the Authority.
+(Regulation 24) If the independent Planning Inspector finds the Local Plan sound, the Plan can be adopted by the Authority.
 (Regulations 25 and 26).
 If the Inspector does not find the Local Plan sound, the process goes back to stage 6.